kloczek/zabbix-templates/README.md

 ## Changelog:
 ### 1.0.4
-- This is first tagged in git repo set of templates and tools
+- This is first tagged in git repo set of templates and tools.
+After this version all development will be done only on branches
 - recent changes
+  - All template:
+    - change all graphs resolution to 1200x300
+  - ICMP
+    - Screens:
-  -
+      - new NET::ICMP

 ## List of templates:
 - ICMP